When should I cast my cares on Jesus, and when, instead, do I join him in his agonized praying?

 1. If I am burdened for the pain of others and not just focused on my own pain, God gives me grace to minister into their pain.

-Paul would have been willing to be, himself, estranged from God if it would save his Jewish people.
+Paul would have been willing to be, himself, estranged from God if it would save his Jewish relatives.

 Jesus wept over Jerusalem and the consequences they were pulling on their own heads.